Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 If a player or team is having technical issues at the start of a round they can call “Not Live” or “NL” via the in-game all chat, initiate a Technical Pause (- !tech / .tech) and call an Admin.
 This informs the opposition team that a player is having an issue and the current round is invalid.

-Failure to communicate “Not Live” or “NL” prior to damage being dealt means the round will not be restored.
+Failure to communicate “Not Live” or “NL” prior to damage being dealt means the round cannot not be restored.

 - Once the round has ended and the Technical Pause has started the affected player / team must follow 4.2.11 Technical Issues
 - If the opposition team believes the “Not Live” has been called outside the scope of 4.2.11 Match Interruptions they can continue to play the round as normal and contest the “Not Live” with an Admin during the Tech Pause